sriramdasbalaji/CodeLabs-MobileDevOps/Module2-CI/README.md

 In this setup task, you will create a new VSTS account.

-> **Note**: You can skip this task if you already have a VSTS account.
+> **Note**: If you have completed Module 1, or if you already have a VSTS account that you created, you can skip this step and go to [Setup Task 2](#SetupTask2).
 However, you need to ensure that it is an account in which you are the account owner.
-In other words, if you create the account yourself, you can skip this step and just sign into your account and then go to [Setup Task 2](#SetupTask2).
-Once you have signed into your existing account, then create a new Team Project as specified in [Module 1](../Module1-Xamarin#Ex4Task2).

 1. Browse to [https://go.microsoft.com/fwlink/?LinkId=307137](https://go.microsoft.com/fwlink/?LinkId=307137).
 Enter your Microsoft Account credentials.